riscv/sail-riscv/README.md

 usage for the C emulator when booting Linux is approximately 140MB.

-The files in the C emulator directory implements ELF loading and the platform devices, defines the physical memory map, and usees command-line options to select implementation-specific ISA choices.
+The files in the C emulator directory implements ELF loading and the platform devices, defines the physical memory map, and uses command-line options to select implementation-specific ISA choices.

 ### Use for specification coverage measurement in testing